 CoCo’s unwavering sense of self stems, in part, from her time experimenting with songwriting as a child.
 Growing up just forty-five minutes outside of Muscle Shoals, Alabama, and between preparing for beauty pageants, CoCo’s mother gently reminded her daughter, “You know, Honey, you need to learn how to write songs like Dolly.”
 And though the young songwriter hated the sticky pageant makeup and only knew how to write songs about God, her mother’s sentiment remained lodged tight in her mind.

-All the while writing and creating, CoCo waited before releasing her debut album, Turquoise, in 2016.
 In the passing time between, CoCo settled in the arid desert of the Southwest, leaving behind all that was familiar in favor of the unknown.
 “Santa Fe is more reflective because of the landscape,” says CoCo.
 “It makes you introspective because you feel, by default, small.
 You’ve got the majestic mountains and you’ve got the big sky.
 You’ve got all this glorious bigness around you, so it makes you look inward to yourself to do some soul searching.”

 CoCo’s creative method might stand out as an outlier in the fast-paced, bustling world of Nashville’s music empire, but she discovered a “psychic” producer who innately understands what her songs need in an almost supernatural way.
 Though CoCo refuses to fit the sharp songwriter outlines that rule in both Santa Fe and Nashville, she brings pieces of both cultures back-and-forth to each town, creating a vision that’s wholly her own.
 For now, CoCo’s got the mountains and she’s got the big sky above.